 Generally, The University of the Arts is a somewhat selective school.
 They receive 1,086 applications each year .
 The acceptance rate tends to be 80 percent which is equal about 870 students who passed the admission process of the institution.
 But, when the semester starts, only about 180 or 21 percent of the students will have picked The University of the Arts as their future school.
-Based on the application data, 25% of the students were men while 60% were women, however, after receiving the letter of acceptance, only 59 percent of the women enrolled at The University of the Arts as compared to 40 percent of men who decided to enroll.
+Based on the application data, 25% of the students were men while 60% were women, however, after receiving the letter of acceptance, only 51 percent of the women enrolled at The University of the Arts as compared to 35 percent of men who decided to enroll.
 The undergraduate application fee set by The University of the Arts is $60.
-To submit your application to The University of the Arts, you are required to file these documents: Formal demonstration of competencies and a Secondary school record.
-It is also recommended that applicants have completions of a college-preparatory program, a Secondary school GPA, and a Secondary school rank.
-Students should submit their ACT or SAT scores to The University of the Arts when filling out the application.
-Often, an ACT score of 17 - 24 or a 930 - 1,170 SAT score is the range in which applicants have greater chances to be accepted.
-This institution also accepts Advanced Placement (AP) credits, Credit for life experiences, and Dual enrollment.
+First-year students are asked to submit their ACT or SAT scores to The University of the Arts when applying.
+Most often, an ACT score of 17 - 24 or a 930 - 1,170 SAT score is the range in which applicants have greater chances to be accepted.
+This school also accepts Advanced Placement (AP) credits, Credit for life experiences, and Dual enrollment.

 Your Admission Profile - Admissions Chances